 Is it possible to provide a visually pleasing experience for guests while ensuring that the environment is safe and comfortable for the animals?
 Absolutely!

 Many animals living in zoos are large and powerful.
 Eucalyptus wood has unsurpassed strength, which ensures minimal damage to exhibits from their tenants.
 Animals don’t play by the same rules that people do.
 Some don’t aim to avoid bumping up against their shelter, so the housing must be stable.

 With its natural shades of gray and brown, it provides an aesthetically pleasing touch to any project.
 It keeps guests interested because of its authenticity.
 Visitors expect a natural environment, and eucalyptus lends itself to this.

-Eucalyptus is desireable because, unlike other timbers, eucalyptus timber has minimal taper over long lengths.
+Eucalyptus is desirable because, unlike other timbers, eucalyptus timber has a minimal taper over long lengths.
 This quality makes it more consistent and efficient.
-There is more usable eucalyptus wood and less waste.
-And generally speaking (each species is slightly different) it is harder that most North American species.
+There are more usable eucalyptus wood and less waste.
+And generally speaking (each species is slightly different) it is harder than most North American species.